sofii-m/sofii-m/README.md

 - 👋 Hi, I’m @sofii-m
 - 👀 I’m interested in learn new things
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new programming languages
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cool projects
-- 📫 How to reach me ...

 <!---
 sofii-m/sofii-m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.